alonsovm44/yori/README.md

 # Yori
-Yori isolates AI logic into semantic containers, so your manual code stays safe.

 Yori is a free and open-source CLI tool that orchestrates code generation using language models.
 It introduces a "Semantic Container" architecture, allowing you to define exactly where AI touches your code and where it is forbidden.

 Generate complete projects from natural language.